 How to store your streusel coffee cake?

-If you love keto cakes I recommend you also try my
+If you love keto cakes or if you are after a keto birthday cake recipe, I recommend you also try my

 Preheat oven to 180C (350F).
 Line a square cake pan, 9 inches x 9 inches with parchment paper.
 Set aside.

 In a medium size mixing bowl, combine all the streusel ingredients together, order doesn't matter, until it forms a cinnamon crumble.
 Set aside at room temperature while you make the cake batter.

 Prepare the coffee cake batter